-Our exposure to credit risk generally consists of cash and cash equivalents, short-term investments and accounts receivable.
+Our exposure to credit risk generally consists of cash and cash equivalents, investments and accounts receivable.
 We place our cash and cash equivalents with highly rated financial institutions and invest the excess cash in highly rated investments.
 Our investment policy limits investments to certain types of debt and money market instruments issued by institutions primarily with investment grade credit ratings and places restriction on maturities and concentrations by asset class and issuer.
 We do not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to our investment portfolio, due to the short-term nature of the investments and our current ability to hold these investments to maturity.
 We actively monitor our cash and portfolio of investments and in particular have validated that we at no point held any deposits or securities or maintained any accounts at any banks that were subject to action from the Federal Deposit Insurance Corporation (FDIC).

-We are subject to credit risk in connection with our accounts receivable due from our two customers which accounted for approximately 98% of our net trade accounts receivable balances as of June 30, 2023.
+We are subject to credit risk in connection with our accounts receivable due from our two main customers for U.S. commercial sales of LUPKYNIS and a collaboration partnership with Otsuka for sales of semi-finished product and license, royalty and collaboration revenue in the Otsuka Territories which accounted for approximately 97% of our net trade accounts receivable balances as of September 30, 2023.
 We monitor economic conditions, including the creditworthiness of our customers and collaboration partner.
 We regularly communicate with our customers regarding the status of receivable balances and have not experienced and issues with collectability.
 The timing between the recognition of revenue for product sales and the receipt of payment is not significant.
 Our standard credit terms range from 30 to 45 days.
-During the quarter ended June 30, 2023, we did not recognize any allowance for doubtful accounts receivable related to credit risk for our customers or write any amounts off.
+We estimate the allowance for doubtful accounts using the current expected credit loss, or CECL, model.
+Under the CECL model, the allowance for doubtful accounts reflects the net amount expected to be collected from the account receivables.
+During the quarter ended September 30, 2023, we did not recognize any allowance for doubtful accounts receivable related to credit risk for our customers or write any amounts off.